Arpit2601/Compilers-Lab-CS347/Assignment5/README.md

-# Compiler
+# Compiler Final Submission

-Compiler for a C-like language.
-Converts the code to MIPS Assembly Language which can be run using SPIM.
+Compiler for a subset of C language

 ## How to run

-	$ cd src

 	$ make

-	$ ./compiler < sample.c
+	$ ./main < ./examples/test.c

 ## Output files

-*tree.txt* : Parse Tree of the sample code

 *intermediate.txt* : Intermediate code generated for the sample file